chamoji/chamoji.github.io/_posts/2014-06-06-EVO_Training_Week_2.markdown

 When you actually have a target in mind while practicing, it becomes much clearer what you want to work on.
-The pressure to meet the demands of a big tournament only accelerate the rate at which you want to improve.
+The pressure to meet the demands of a big tournament only accelerate improvement.